 If you have kids that are tired of the hotel pool, head to Heaven-7 water park in Ao Nam Mao – the super kitsch playground will keep them occupied for at least a couple of hours – again, make sure the sun cream is topped up regularly.

 Life’s a breeze

 Sitting on a stifling beach waiting for a gust of warm air to come your way is not an ideal way to spend an afternoon.
 Instead take to the sea, or to the road and harness the power of a fresh breeze to cool you down.
 The deck of a boat, or the seat of a motorbike is an ideal location to see the scenery without the heat – though again be very careful of the sun, as you won’t feel its strength with the wind on your face.

 If outdoors is still proving too much, you can also retreat into lovely air conditioned spaces.
-Take an hour for a massage in one of the a/c cooled boutiques along the beach road in Ao Nang, Bayview Spa in Railay or Adora Spa in town; chill out with a cold beer in TJs Bar and Grill; or buy an ice cream to eat-in in the fresh interior of Haagen Dazs gelateria on the beach road.
-Or hit the shopping malls – Tesco, Outlet Village, Big C and Makro have their cooling systems turned up high all day.
+Take an hour for a massage in one of the a/c cooled boutiques along the beach road in Ao Nang, or in town; chill out with a cold beer in TJs Bar and Grill; or buy an ice cream to eat-in in the fresh interior of Haagen Dazs gelateria on the beach road.
+Perhaps hit the shopping malls – Tesco, Outlet Village, Big C and Makro have their cooling systems turned up high all day.